withastro/astro/packages/integrations/partytown/README.md

 If you open the "Network" tab from [your browser's dev tools](https://developer.chrome.com/docs/devtools/open/), you should see the `partytown` proxy intercepting this request.

+To run analytics or ads, you may need extra configuration to allow network requests inside of the Partytown worker thread.
+See the [Configuration](#configuration) and [Examples](#examples) sections.

 ## Configuration

 To configure this integration, pass a 'config' object to the `partytown()` function call in `astro.config.mjs`.